google/xls/docs_src/ir_semantics.md

 Records the number of times the given condition evaluates to true.
-Just like `assert`, this is a software-only construct and is not emitted in a final hardware design, and tokens are used to sequence this operation in the graph.
+Just like `assert`, this is a software-only construct and is not emitted in a final hardware design.
+Tokens are used to sequence this operation in the graph.

 ```
 result = cover(tkn, condition, label=<string>)